Timor-Leste Laclo One Roast

 About this lot:

 Timor-Leste celebrates its 20 years of sovereignty this year (2022).
 Agriculture is very important to the national economy and coffee is a highly valued export.
 Coffee is the second-highest earner for the country after oil, with 37% of households dependent on coffee for income.
 Historically, coffee production is low-yielding and badly paid in Timor-Leste with prices formerly based on the commodity market.
-Raw Material Coffee has been instrumental in finding markets for higher quality coffee and solving the diverse challenges to selling in the specialty market; helping with financial, legal, cultural, infrastructural, and technical issues.
+Raw Material Coffee has been instrumental in finding markets for higher quality coffee and solving the diverse challenges of selling in the specialty market; helping with financial, legal, cultural, infrastructural, and technical issues.

 This coffee has come via Raw Material, a not-for-profit company that reinvests all of its profits back into its and our coffee producers.